-Gorakhpur: Doctor who collected oxygen cylinders, saved children sacked from pediatrics department
+Gorakhpur deaths: Hospital appoints new nodal officer for pediatrics department

 Bahujan Samaj Party Chief Mayawati said Mishra had been made a scapegoat in the case, reported PTI.
 The Uttar Pradesh government has faced criticism since the children’s deaths came to light.

 “By making the college principal a scapegoat, the state government is trying to absolve itself of all responsibility,” Mayawati said.
-Mishra

 The state government had suspended Mishra on Saturday.
-He had later resigned taking “moral responsibility” for the deaths of the children admitted to the hospital’s paediatric ward.
+He had later resigned taking “moral responsibility” for the deaths of the children admitted to the hospital’s pediatric ward.
 Uttar Pradesh Chief Minister Adityanath has said the matter will be thoroughly investigated.

+Director General of Medical Education KK Gupta on Sunday told reporters that they had received complaints against Mishra, and that “his work was disorganised and substandard”.
+“This is peak season for encephalitis,” he said.
+“It is clear these deaths have no relation with the shortage of oxygen at the hospital.”